Juju Chang is an Emmy Award-winning co-anchor of ABC News’ “Nightline.” She also reports regularly for “Good Morning America” and “20/20.”

 Chang has covered global events and issues like the earthquake in Haiti and maternal and infant mortality in Mozambique.
-Her “Nightline” segments on parenting and lifestyle issues include a report on the shocking epidemic of newborns de-toxing from painkillers.
-Her “On the Town” profiles with celebrities include Rod Stewart, Celine Dion and Carrie Underwood.
+Her longer “Nightline” segments cover topics like juvenile justice; rape on college campuses; race and policing; and addiction including a report on the shocking epidemic of newborns de-toxing from painkillers.

 A former news anchor for “Good Morning America,” Chang had previously anchored the early morning newscasts “World News Now” and “World News This Morning” in 2000.
 She began her career at ABC News as a desk assistant and eventually became a producer at “World News Tonight.”
-She rose to become a correspondent covering such stories as the U.S. Embassy bombings in Kenya, Hurricane Georges, and the anniversary of the Chernobyl nuclear accident.
-From 1996-97, Chang was based in Washington, DC, where she covered the White House, Capitol Hill and the 1996 Presidential election for NewsOne, ABC’s affiliate service.
-Prior to her assignment in Washington, she was a reporter for KGO-TV in San Francisco, from 1995-96.
+From 1996-97, Chang covered the White House, Capitol Hill and the presidential election for NewsOne, ABC’s affiliate service in DC.
+She was also a reporter for KGO-TV in San Francisco, from 1995-96.